-The Drafting Committee anticipates that there might be circumstances in which an individual is incapacitated or incapable of authorizing a genetic test.
+There might be circumstances in which an individual is incapacitated or incapable of authorizing a genetic test.
 Other law of the state may provide for a substitute decisionmaker or signer for the authorization if the employee is incapacitated or incompetent.
 Revocation of an authorization by a substitute is similarly left to existing law of the state that governs power of attorney, guardianship, or other substitute decision makers.

 Subsection (b) Content of authorization for acquisition of genetic information.
-This subsection follows the GINA requirements for authorization for acquisition of genetic information and is consistent with the proposed implementing regulations.
+This subsection follows the GINA requirements for authorization for acquisition of genetic information and is consistent with the implementing regulations.